 Russia, meanwhile, is pressuring Yanukovych to turn eastward and join a common trade area that would also include Belarus and Kazakhstan, both of which were part of the Soviet Union.
 In exchange, officials in Moscow have dangled the possibility of lowering the price of Russian natural gas, which the Ukrainian economy depends on.
 (Ironically, Tymoshenko’s trial stemmed from her decision as prime minister to sign a deal locking in high Russian prices.)

 It is understandable, then, that the EU and the U.S. would welcome any effort by the government in Kiev to quickly resolve the Tymoshenko affair, so they could resume their focus on the much bigger geopolitical issues at stake.

 But this would be a mistake.
 Rather, the EU and U.S. should secure commitments from Yanukovych that go well beyond Tymoshenko’s freedom.
 As a condition of the trade pact, Western countries should also require evidence that his government will reverse its steady undermining of the democratic gains of the 2004 Orange Revolution.
 Abuses have included the curbing of press and civil liberties, dubious elections and the use of courts to neutralize political opponents.

 In any case, that conversation may never take place.
-Only hours after Yanukovych voiced his encouraging support for a change in the law, the country’s security service announced it had opened a separate criminal investigation into allegations that Tymoshenko transferred $405 million of debt from a company she ran in the late 1990s to the state budget.
+Only hours after Yanukovych voiced his encouraging support for a change in the law, the country’s security service announced it had opened a into allegations that Tymoshenko transferred $405 million of debt from a company she ran in the late 1990s to the state budget.
 That offense, which an ally of Tymoshenko said was “absolutely absurd and falsified,” is punishable by up to 12 years in prison.